almibe/ligature-rs/README.md

 A node is a vertex with a literal as an id.
 An anonymous node is a vertex with a generated id.
 Currently, anonymous nodes are given a long for an id but `AnonymousNode(42L)` is different from `Node(LongLiteral(42L))`.
-A vertex can also simply represent a literal value.
+A vertex can simply represent a literal value.
 A literal is different than a node with a literal identifier.
 For example `StringLiteral("Hello")` is different from `Node(StringLiteral("Hello"))`.
+Finally, a vertex can represent a triple and is called a context.
+Each triple added to a collection gets a unique context that can be used to refer to that particular triple.

 ### Edges